Arjun Bijlani: Establishment with Naagin and success (20152021)

-Expansion to OTT, Music Videos and Further Career (2022-present)
+Expansion to OTT, music videos and further career (2022present)

 In January 2022, he hosted Sony TV's India's Got Talent.
 In February 2022, he participated in Star Plus's Smart Jodi along with his wife, Neha Bijlani and emerged as the 2nd runner-up.
 The same year, he starred in MX Player's popular web series Roohaniyat as Saveer Rathod which was a super hit.
 In June 2022, he hosted Star Plus's Ravivaar With Star Parivaar alongside singer Amaal Malik.
 He also appeared in three music videos in the year 2022.
 In November 2022, he replaced Rannvijay Singha to Host the fourteenth season of the show MTV Splitsvilla.

 Bijlani made a comeback to fiction television in 2023 portraying the character of Dr. Shiv Kashyap in Zee TV's Pyar Ka Pehla Adhyaya: Shiv Shakti opposite Nikki Sharma.
 The show enjoyed a year long run and ended in August 2024.

 In 2024, Bijlani participated in Colours TV reality show called Laughter Chef which became well known and also got an extension.
 Bijlani and his pair with Kundra was applauded for their fun filled performance.
 In September 2025, he entered as contestant in the Prime Video's Rise and Fall.
 On 17 October 2025, he emerged as the winner.
+In December 2025, he filled in as the host for a few episodes of the third season of Laughter Chefs during Bharti Singh's maternity break.